Skip to main content

 • Find the AI Knowledge Base Warehouse index.

-• Edit it and select the embedding connection you configured in step 1.
+• Edit it and select the embedding connection.

 • Save the index.